FAQ

 persistentvolumeclaim

-module type to store data and share it across modules.
+action type to store data and share it across actions.
 See this section of our docs for more.Garden interfaces with your cluster via

 kubectl

 and by using the Kubernetes APIs directly and should therefore work with all Kubernetes clusters that implement these.
-Garden is committed to supporting the latest six stable versions of Kubernetes.To Garden, a single Helm chart is a single "unit of deployment", which echoes the Garden notion of "service".
+Garden is committed to supporting the latest six stable versions of Kubernetes.We're exploring how we can release it incrementally.
+Please let us know if this is something you're interested in.

 We have a team of people working on it full-time, and we make it a priority to address all non-trivial bugs.
 We’re also happy to help out and answer questions via our Discord community.